 The driver’s or passenger’s face may be injured in various ways due to the impact of the accident.
 The injury can be caused by a shattered windshield or side window, dashboard, airbags, steering wheel, etc. The injuries can be minor bruises and scratches to fractures and lacerations and may include severe dental and jaw injuries.

 The injuries sustained in a car accident are not only physical but physiological as well.
 Car accidents which are extremely serious and involve severe injuries or loss of life can leave the survivors with emotional distress.
 This can be short-term or long-term and it may also lead to conditions like post-traumatic stress disorder.

 What Should You Do After a Car Accident?

-There is generally a relation between the seriousness of the accident and the severity of the injuries sustained.
+There is generally a relationship between the seriousness of the accident and the severity of the injuries sustained.
 However, there are occasions when survivors of serious accidents have walked away without any injury.
-Missouri car accident attorneys inform us that there are certain injuries whose symptoms appear sometime after the accident and which may cause long lasting problems.
+Missouri car accident attorneys inform us that there are certain injuries whose symptoms appear sometime after the accident and which may cause long-lasting problems.